Welcome to ArtStreet!

 Learn more about ArtStreet Studio D Gallery >>

 Through the classic salon format of discussion and debate, Dayton and the University of Dayton campus come together to exchange creative thought on current artistic and social challenges.
 Moderated by Brian LaDuca, ArtStreet director.
 Learn more about the Creative Culture Exchange >>

 ArtStreet's programmatic and fiscal support for a variety of visiting artist and artist-in-residence programs impact academic excellence at UD by providing students with hands-on experiences of creativity, diversity, and community in the student neighborhood and across campus.
 ArtStreet provides all students with the opportunity to access these programs and projects.
 In addition to our community and student artist in residence programs, ArtStreet has also hosted and sponsored local, national and international visiting visual and performing artists from New York, Maine, Korea, Japan, Vietnam, India, England, Lebanon, Rwanda, and more.

-ArtStreet provides a $10 reimbursement to any full-time UD student attending a professional production in the Dayton area that costs over $10 per ticket.
-Students bring their receipt, ticket stub, and a valid student ID to the ArtStreet office to receive the discount.
-ArtStreet also provides a $2 discount deal for UD students at the Neon Movies, a local independent alternative cinema.
-Discount given at theatre with valid UD student ID.
-Discounts and subsidies are offered August - May only.
+ArtStreet provides a $2 discount deal for UD students at the Neon Movies, a local independent alternative cinema.
+Discount given at theatre with valid UD student ID; available August - May only.

 Join the ArtStreet Community

 ArtStreet Living Learning Community

 Each year, the ArtStreet Living Learning Community consists of 58 junior and senior students of all majors.
 All residents participate in the ArtStreet Experience class and in numerous art-related activities, projects, events, field trips, visiting artist workshops, etc.